01 of 20

 In this example, there are tiles from Arizona Tiles Skylights Gray Stack collection.
 It's a nice, unique glass mosaic that comes in 12 x 12-inch mesh-bound sheets.Continue to 18 of 20 below.

 Limestone and Listello

 Here is another shower in which natural stone and human-made substances are mixed.
 Natural limestone field tiles are used, but with decorative listello bands made of resin.
 This can be a great way to control costs in a large shower.
 Finally, a tumbled stone mosaic set at diagonals completes the picture.

 In this example, the field tiles are Jura Beige from Eichstatt, Germany.
 The horizontal listello band is called Medici Walnut, from Arizona Tile.
 The mosaic is from the Sterling Collection, called ST-205.Continue to 19 of 20 below.

 If you want a truly eye-catching shower and are not worried about nay-sayers, consider a mosaic of tumbled stones.
 It is not the treatment for everyone—you might not want to install such a shower if you are staging a home for sale, but for unique tastes, this will work very well.
 If you're not quite this adventurous, you could consider this as an accent tile, or as a decorative band or border.

 This example is from Arizona Tile's Sterling Collection Mosaics.Continue to 20 of 20 below.

 Earthen-Brown and Multi-Sized

-Natural stone tiles arranged in patterns of different sizes creates a look that is both timeless and modern at the same time.
-Consider slabs of granite, marble, limestone, travertine, slate and onyx for such a shower treatment.
+Natural stone tiles arranged in patterns of different sizes can create a look that is both timeless and modern.
+Consider slabs of granite, marble, limestone, travertine, slate, and onyx for such a shower treatment.